kuznia-rdzeni/zephyr-on-litex-coreblocks/README.md

 Zephyr on LiteX Coreblocks is a reference LiteX SoC builder for the `litex_coreblocks` platform in Zephyr.

-Currently it supports only Terasic DE2-115 development board.
+Currently it supports Digilent Arty A7 and Terasic DE2-115 development board.

 Zephyr patched with Coreblocks support is located [here](https://github.com/kuznia-rdzeni/zephyr)